-Getting there from Bangkok
+Getting from Bangkok to Chanthaburi

-The hotel is split into two buildings, separated by a quiet road which meanders through the old town.
+Tamajun Hotel is split into two buildings, separated by a quiet road which meanders through the old town.
 The newer section houses the ‘Hip’ accommodation (their words) – more modern, funky designed rooms which are also slightly more expensive.
 We decided on the traditional rooms on the other side of the road, contained in the original building which sits on the banks of the river.

 The highlight of the hotel though was the communal balcony which looked out over the river.
 This was an absolute godsend as it allowed the non-kids to sit in comfy chairs, have the occasional beer and watch the river drift by whilst the kids ran around and played.
 It was perfect.